Dr Mark Gillett, Consultant in Sports and Exercise Medicine

 MSc(SEM) FRCS FCEM FFSEM (UK&I) DipIMC RCSED

-Dr Gillett has worked with elite athletes and teams for over seventeen years.
-He is currently Director of Performance at West Bromwich Albion Football Club, leading on injury treatment and prevention as well as performance enhancement for a squad that has maintained its Premier League status for seven consecutive years.
-Prior to this post he was employed as First Team Doctor at Chelsea FC for 2 seasons.
+Dr Gillett has worked with elite athletes and teams for over eighteen years.
+He has extensive experience in professional football working as First Team Doctor at Chelsea FC from 2008 to 2010 and as Director for Performance at West Bromwich Albion Football Club from 2010 to 2018, during which the club maintained its Premier League status for eight consecutive years.
+He is currently Head of Performance at Nottingham Forest Football Club, leading on injury treatment and prevention as well as performance enhancement.
 In 2012, Dr Gillett was part of the Team GB Medical team at the London 2012 Olympic Games, working with GB Basketball.
 He is Lead Physician for the Talented Athlete Scholarship Scheme and Training Program Director for Sports and Exercise Medicine Training in the West Midlands Deanery.

 David Hyde, Perform Outpatient Team Leader, Perform Clinical Lead

-David has been a musculoskeletal physiotherapist for nine years and has worked in a number of different settings and organisations in both the NHS and private healthcare.
+David has been a musculoskeletal physiotherapist for ten years and has worked in a number of different settings and organisations in both the NHS and private healthcare.
 During this time David co-founded and ran a physiotherapy clinic working predominantly in Cross-Fit gyms and competitions.
 This gave invaluable experience in working with patients who physically push their bodies to the limit.
-He is currently studying for a Master’s degree in Musculoskeletal Medicine from the University of Middlesex, having completed his Post Graduate Diploma (Musculoskeletal Medicine) in 2013.
-He has a particular interest in shoulder injury and rehabilitation techniques, and commenced his research in this area in 2016.
+He completed his Masters’ degree in Musculoskeletal Medicine from the University of Middlesex in 2018.
+He has a particular interest in shoulder injury and rehabilitation techniques, and completed research in this area in 2017.

 Jenny Clarke, Inpatient Physiotherapist Team Leader